gradle/gradle/subprojects/docs/src/docs/release/notes.md

 [possible](dsl/org.gradle.api.tasks.Copy.html#org.gradle.api.tasks.Copy:expand(java.util.Map,%20org.gradle.api.Action)) to disable the automatic conversion of escape sequences (`\n`, `\t`, `\\` and so on) to the corresponding symbols.
 The default behavior might be undesirable in some cases when processed files contain escape sequences that should be preserved as-is.
 This also applies to all other tasks implementing [ContentFilterable](javadoc/org/gradle/api/file/ContentFilterable.html).

+### Java toolchain improvements

+[Java toolchain support](userguide/toolchains.html) provides an easy way to declare what Java version the project should be built with.
+By default, Gradle will [auto-detect installed JDKs](userguide/toolchains.html#sec:auto_detection) that can be used as a toolchain.

+With this release, toolchain support has been added to the relevant Scala plugin tasks.

 ## Support name abbreviation when specifying configuration for `dependencies` and `dependencyInsight`